-One hundred five projects have been funded since the program was launched in 2008, funding collaborations between more than 40 external organizations and 186 researchers.
+More than 120 projects have been funded since the program was launched in 2008, funding collaborations between more than 50 external organizations and 200-plus researchers.
 These projects have culminated in exhibitions, new patents, scholarly publications, new collaborations, and success in obtaining external funding to extend the reach and impact of the research projects.

 “Our proposed idea was a high-risk, high-reward kind of project and InCEES helped us get preliminary data that has now allowed us to reach out to various funding agencies who are interested in supporting us.
 The collaboration was crucial to getting important data that supports our case while we are seeking external funding.”
 Arpita Bose, Biology, Arts & Sciences